The Trump Administration Is Giving 10-Year-Old Girls Pregnancy Tests

 "I think she was trying to show compassion," Garza said of Nielsen.
 "But what happens if they are pregnant?
 What do you do afterward?"

-Shaunna Thomas, executive director of UltraViolet, a women's advocacy organization, echoed Garza's concerns.
+Shaunna Thomas, executive director of UltraViolet, a women's advocacy organisation, echoed Garza's concerns.

 Advertisement

-Considering the government's behavior in the Jane Doe case, in which ORR officials tried to bar an undocumented 17-year-old in detention from obtaining an abortion, these are serious concerns.
+Considering the government's behaviour in the Jane Doe case, in which ORR officials tried to bar an undocumented 17-year-old in detention from obtaining an abortion, these are serious concerns.

 Pregnancy tests are just the tip of the iceberg.
 In December 2017, the Trump administration issued a new ICE policy that allows pregnant women to be detained before their third trimester; it was officially announced in March.
 Before that, pregnant women were only detained under "extraordinary circumstances" or in cases of expedited deportation.